viam-modules/odrive/README.md

     * Provide the path to the config file as a string for this parameter.
     * See sample-configs/config.json for a sample odrive config file.
     * (For `"canbus"` connection) If you add an `odrive_config_file`, you will have to leave the Odrive plugged in to the USB port in addition to wiring the CANH and CANL pins.
+    * An alternative to adding an `odrive_config_file` is running the command `odrivetool restore-config /path/to/config.json` in your terminal.
 2. `serial_number`: serial number of the odrive (string).
     * This is not necessary if you only have one odrive connected.
 See *Troubleshooting* section *Hanging* for a note on multiple serial numbers.
     * (For `"canbus"` connection) This is not necessary unless you have multiple Odrives connected AND are providing an `odrive_config_file` for any of them.
 The `"canbus"` implementation allows you to connect multiple Odrives without providing a `serial_number` as long as you don't have any `odrive_config_file`.